UVK Help - Threat Scanner

-This section can be accessed by pressing Ultra Adware Killer in the Home section.
+This section can be accessed by pressing Threat Scanner in the Home page.

-Ultra Adware Killer was built to be fast, simple and effective.
-Usually you just need to pres the Scan button, wait until the scan ends, and then remove the items found.
+Threat Scanner was built to be fast, simple and effective.
+Usually you just need to press the Scan button, wait until the scan ends, and then remove the items found.
 Normally the whole operation takes only a few minutes.
 For more information, please see our help content.

 To start a scan, press the Scan button.
 This button is then renamed Stop.
 You can press it again anytime during the scan, to cancel the scan.
 The whole scan usually only takes a few minutes.